 We apply their work in the Cynefin domains and show how different problem-solvi...

 Leigh, E & Tipton, E 2017, 'Transitions – From Deterministic to Probabilistic Learning Conditions - Managing Simulations in Complex Conditions', Simulation Gaming.
-Applications for Sustainable Cities and Smart Infrastructures (LNCS), International Simulation and Gaming Association Conference, Springer Verlag, Delft, Netherlands, pp. 181-190.View/Download from: UTS OPUS or Publisher's site
+Applications for Sustainable Cities and Smart Infrastructures (LNCS), International Simulation and Gaming Association Conference, Springer Verlag, Delft, Netherlands, pp. 181-190.View/Download from: Publisher's site

 When human beings congregate – whether in meetings, public places, urban environments or learning contexts – there is a need for management of the emotional content of the milieu.
 In many situations this is a personal and private task and its enactment does not intrude on others.
 In simulations this task is – to varying degrees – deferred to the facilitator.
 When simulations and game-based activities are used for social change purposes a specific set of (usually) unspoken assumptions must be identified and controlled for.
 This paper explores the role of the facilitator in regard to the knowledge and capabilities required to successfully engage the diversity of interests and embedded assumptions which shape and inform the actions of all those present (including themselves).

 Shalbafan, S & Leigh, E 2017, 'Design Thinking: Project Portfolio Management and Simulation – A Creative Mix for Research', ISAGA 2017: Simulation Gaming.
-Applications for Sustainable Cities and Smart Infrastructures (LNCS), International Simulation and Gaming Association Conference, Springer Verlag, Delft, Netherlands, pp. 3-14.View/Download from: UTS OPUS or Publisher's site
+Applications for Sustainable Cities and Smart Infrastructures (LNCS), International Simulation and Gaming Association Conference, Springer Verlag, Delft, Netherlands, pp. 3-14.View/Download from: Publisher's site

 This paper takes de Bono's explanation of 'design thinking' as the starting point for a report on a doctoral research project that began with a conventional 'why?' question, and then, instead of looking for an 'explanation', chose to look forward in time to establish an understanding of 'how to' think differently about a recurring problem.
 The catalyst for this work was observation of otherwise competent managers making desperately wrong decisions when good decision making was crucial to their company's future.
 The initial choice to 'look forward' when designing the research strategy was made well before there was a clear understanding of what was being observed.
 Given that trajectory, this paper explores the process by which a simulation was created and then used in conjunction with a comparatively new approach to data collection (Explanation looks backwards and design looks forward .).

-Shalbafan, S, Leigh, E, Pollack, J & Sankaran, S 2017, 'Decision-making in project portfolio management: using the Cynefin framework to understand the impact of complexity', Project Management Research and Practice, International Research Network on Organizing by Projects, UTS ePRESS, Boston University, United States, pp. 1-20.View/Download from: UTS OPUS or Publisher's site
+Shalbafan, S, Leigh, E, Pollack, J & Sankaran, S 2017, 'Decision-making in project portfolio management: using the Cynefin framework to understand the impact of complexity', Project Management Research and Practice, International Research Network on Organizing by Projects, UTS ePRESS, Boston University, United States, pp. 1-20.View/Download from: Publisher's site

 The majority of project portfolio management tools are not flexible and responsive to complex and dynamic environments.
 This can result in business losses when management does not effectively adjust project portfolios to meet organizational and contextual needs.
 This paper concentrates on the impact of individual decision-making, perceptions of decision processes and the influence of uncertainty on effective decision-making in project portfolio management.